oweb36/mws-docs/Characters/Air Conditioners/ToshyMEF.md

 ToshyMEF is the older sister to [ToshyFEN](ToshyFEN.md).
 They almost look similar except to their controller, where ToshyFEN has the newer "Lite-Vision plus" one.

 ToshyMEF is quite durable, but not as durable as compared to [ToshyFEN](ToshyFEN.md).
+ToshyMEF is also quite capable, but not as strong as ToshyFEN.
+ToshyMEF can even subdue [VXU](VXU.md) like ToshyFEN, and even subdue ToshyFEN if needed.

 ## Personality
 ToshyMEF is sassy.
 She has that rudeness.
 She is not subtle about some things.
 She is not that angry, but is not chill.
 She speaks like a Californian, but not Valleyspeak.
 Very american-aah girl accent, and speech patterns.
 She also got the Alpha Bitch and Manipulative Bastard in her.
 She is rude, but is even more rude to those she dislikes.
 She also lightly manipulates people thru emotions.